Nehboro/nehboro.github.io/README.md

 This is the **public GitHub Pages site** for the Nehboro browser extension.
 It serves four purposes:

-1. **Marketing / documentation** - the landing page at the root describes the extension
+1. **Documentation** - the landing page at the root describes the extension
-2. **Live threat feeds** - the `/feeds/` folder holds CSV files that the extension fetches every 6 hours
+2. **Live threat feeds** - the `/feeds/` folder holds CSV files that the extension fetches
-3. **URL Scanner** - the `/scan/` page runs Nehboro detections client-side against any URL
+3. **URL Scanner** - the `/scan/` page runs Nehboro detections client-side against any URL (but less detection logics than the extension itself)
 4. **Community Reports browser** - the `/reports/` page shows all threats reported by users

-The browser extension source code lives in [github.com/Nehboro/nehboro](https://github.com/Nehboro/nehboro) (separate repo).
+The browser extension source code lives in [github.com/Nehboro/nehboro](https://github.com/Nehboro/nehboro)

 ## Contents